target/strelka/README.md

 ## 0MQ --> gRPC

 Migrating from ZeroMQ to gRPC brings a number of changes to the project -- before creating an official migration path, here are high-level points to keep in mind if you would like to use this branch.
+* The project is now 'Docker-first' -- there will be "soft support" for non-Docker deployments, but the only recommended deployment model is using Docker (see `docker/`)
+* Redis is now a critical part of the system -- the system uses three self-maintaining databases (filekeeper, gatekeeper, and taskkeeper) to coordinate data
+    * filekeeper: used to temporarily store file data input into the system
+    * gatekeeper: used to serve results for recently scanned files
+    * taskkeeper: used to coordinate tasks between the frontend (gRPC servicer) and backend (file processors)
 * There is no more client library -- instead, use `strelka.proto` and the documentation at https://grpc.io/ to create a client in any language that is supported by gRPC
-* The server library was consolidated to the file `lib.py`
+* The server library was consolidated to the file `core.py`
-* `etc/` has been refactored, now all defaults and configs are loaded from memory
-* `strelka.py` runs the server
+* Application scripts were moved to `bin/` and include `strelka-backend` (file processing), `strelka-frontend` (gRPC servicer), and `strelka-mmrpc` (MaliciousMacroBot running as gRPC service, used with ScanMmbot scanner)
+* All config files moved to `cfg/`, many options have changed
-* there is no more 'broker' -- instead, use [Envoy](https://www.envoyproxy.io/)
+* There is no more 'broker' or similar central component -- instead, use [Envoy](https://www.envoyproxy.io/)
-* encryption is handled by Envoy -- if E2E encryption is needed, run an Envoy mesh
+* Encryption is handled by Envoy -- if E2E encryption is needed, run an Envoy mesh
-* server options are mostly new and now stored in `server.yaml` with references to other YAML files
 * `pylogging.ini` is now `logging.yaml`
 * minor changes to distribution settings in `scan.yaml`
-* remote retrieval from AWS, GCP, and Swift is untested
+* remote retrieval from AWS, GCP, and Swift is currently unmerged
-* probably lots more?
+* documentation needs an overhaul

 ## Licensing
 Strelka and its associated code is released under the terms of the Apache 2.0 license.